About Vegan Outreach

 10 Weeks to Vegan

-Based on research showing that veg challenges are a highly effective way to facilitate change, we refocused our college outreach from handing out booklets to signing people up for our 10 Weeks to Vegan guided challenge and in 2019 over 150,000 people signed up.
+Based on research showing that veg challenges are highly effective ways to facilitate change, we refocused our college outreach from handing out booklets to signing people up for our program, 10 Weeks to Vegan.
+The pandemic required that we move our outreach online, but allowed us to expand to many more countries (list below) and over 1.4 million people have signed up since the beginning of 2019.

-We now have 52 different 10 Weeks to Vegan series tailored to 53 countries and regions.
-We advertise the program in 50 countries (we don’t run ads in Russia, Belarus, or Ukraine):
+We advertise the program in 55 countries (we don’t run ads in Russia, Belarus, or Ukraine).

 Support for Making Changes

-Our 10 Weeks to Vegan programs have companion Facebook groups with moderators and a dietitian to answer questions.
-Over 5,000 people join these groups each month.
+Our regional 10 Weeks to Vegan programs have 49 companion Facebook groups with moderators and a dietitian to answer questions.
+Over 6,000 people join these groups each month.

 Vegan Chef Challenges